Constant Weight Asset Allocation

 Constant Weight and Asset Rebalancing

 Whether an investor chooses to focus on fine wines or stocks, the rule remains the same when one is formulating investment strategies.
-The rule is that an investor will most like need to employ constant weight asset allocation as a strategy.
+The rule is that an investor will most likely need to employ constant weight asset allocation as a strategy.

 Although the fundamental asset allocation process works on the principle of buy and hold, it makes much sense to set aside some time and undertake a review of the portfolio with the intent to rebalance when the need arises.